vuejs/rfcs/active-rfcs/0000-router-use-loader.md

 The goal of this proposal is to provide a simple yet configurable way of defining data loading in your application that is easy to understand and use.
 It should also be compatible with SSR and allow extensibility.
 It should be adoptable by frameworks like Nuxt.js to provide an augmented data fetching layer.

-There are features that are out of scope for this proposal but should be implementable in user land thanks to an _extendable API_:
+There are features that are out of scope for this proposal but should be implementable in user-land thanks to an _extendable API_:

 - Implement a full-fledged cached API like vue-query
 - Implement pagination
 - Automatically refetch data when **outside of navigations** (e.g. no `refetchInterval`, no refetch on focus, etc)

-Integrating data fetching within navigations is useful for multiple reasons:
+This RFC also aims to integrate data fetching within navigations.
+This pattern is useful for multiple reasons:

 - Ensure data is present before mounting the component
-- Enables the UX pattern of letting the browser handle loading state
+- Enables the UX pattern of letting the browser handle loading state (aligns better with [future browser APIs](https://github.com/WICG/navigation-api))
 - Makes scrolling work out of the box when navigating between pages
 - Ensure fetching happens only once
 - Extremely lightweight compared to more complex fetching solutions like vue-query/tastack-query, apollo/graphql, etc

 # Detailed design

 Ideally, this should be used alongside [unplugin-vue-router](https://github.com/posva/unplugin-vue-router) to provide a better DX by automatically adding the loaders where they should **but it's not necessary**.
+At the moment, this API is implemented there as an experiment.
 By default, it:

 - Checks named exports in page components to set a meta property in the generated routes
 - Adds a navigation guard that resolve loaders
 - Implements a `defineLoader()` composable (should be moved to vue-router later)

 `defineLoader()` takes a function that returns a promise (of data) and returns a composable that **can be used in any component**, not only in the one that defines it.
 We call these _loaders_.
 Loaders **must be exported by page components** in order for them to get picked up and executed during the navigation.
-They receive the target `route` as an argument and must return a Promise of an object of properties that will then be directly accessible **as refs** when accessing
+They receive the target `route` as an argument and must return a Promise of an object of properties that will then be directly accessible **as refs** when calling the composable.

 Limiting the loader access to only the target route, ensures that the data can be fetched when the user refresh the page.
-In enforces a good practice of correctly storing the necessary information in the route as params or query params.
+In enforces a good practice of correctly storing the necessary information in the route as params or query params to create sharable URLs.
 Within loaders there is no current instance and no access to `inject`/`provide` APIs.

 Loaders also have the advantage of behaving as singleton requests.
 This means that they are only fetched once per navigation no matter how many page components export the loader or how many regular components use it.
+It also means that all the refs (`data`, `pending`, etc) are created only once, in a detached effect scope.

 ## Setup